-For any weld where the ASME Boiler and Pressure Vessel Code [Ref.
-3] does not apply (e.g., non-standard materials, geometries), the criteria and commentary in Sects.
-I-4.1.1 (e) and (f) shall be used.
+For any weld where the ASME Boiler and Pressure Vessel Code [Reference 3] does not apply (e.g., non-standard materials, geometries), the criteria and commentary below shall be used:

-- (e) For welds in steel, the design Tresca stress shall be the lesser of: - 2/3 of the minimum specified yield if the weld at temperature, - 1/3 of the minimum specified tensile strength of the weld at temperature. - (f) For welds in materials other than steel, the design Tresca stress shall be:

-- 2/3 of the minimum specified yield of the weld at temperature, - Also, the weld must meet ductility requirements to be established for each type of weld independently.
+- For welds in steel, the design Tresca stress shall be the lesser of: - o 2/3 of the minimum specified yield if the weld at temperature, or - o 1/3 of the minimum specified tensile strength of the weld at temperature. - For welds in materials other than steel, the design Tresca stress shall be: - o 2/3 of the minimum specified yield of the weld at temperature, and - Also, the weld must meet ductility requirements to be established for each type of weld independently.

-[Ref.
-8 uses 1/3 S_u for welds in steel and an equivalent ductility requirement for welds in metals other than steel.]
+Reference 8 uses $1/3 S_u$ for welds in steel and an equivalent ductility requirement for welds in metals other than steel.